akamalsha/terraform-aws-code/README.md

 # terraform-aws-code

-Title: Building an AWS Centralized NAT Gateway Solution with Terraform
+Building an AWS Centralized NAT Gateway Solution with Terraform

 Introduction:
 In the realm of cloud infrastructure, optimizing network traffic and ensuring secure access to resources are paramount.
 One essential component for achieving this in AWS (Amazon Web Services) environments is a NAT (Network Address Translation) Gateway.
 In this guide, we'll walk you through building a centralized NAT Gateway solution from scratch using Terraform, a popular infrastructure as code tool.